Emmotes/ic_spoilers/docs/aeon.md

     "id": 2010,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the pre-stack effect of Challenge Accepted by 150% while on a patron adventure/variant/free play for the week's chosen patron."
+        "desc": "Increases the pre-stack effect of Challenge Accepted by 150% while on a patron adventure/variant/free play for the week's chosen patron."
     },
     "effect_keys": [
         {